MartinHusemann/Rawrite32/README.md

 ## Building
 To make this source compile you need

- - MS Visual Studio 2017 or newer
+ - MS Visual Studio 2017 or newer (2022 used for latest release binaries)
  - some additional files (see below)

 Get the complete zlib distribution http://www.zlib.net/ and unpack it in the zlib subdirectory (1.3.1 used for latest release binaries).